MrJSwotinsky/Python_2025_2026/Unit_02_Python_Basics_Deep_Dive/Assignments/Assignment_04_Data_Types_Review.md

 ## 15) What does 3.2E15 mean?
 Describe the magnitude of this number.

 ## 16) What does 3.2E-15 mean?
-Describe the magniture of this number.
+Describe the magnitude of this number.

 ## 17) What function returns the data type of a literal?
 Provide an example of how to call this function and display the result.